awsdocs/aws-systems-manager-user-guide/doc_source/sysman-state-assoc-edit.md

 The following procedure describes how to use the Systems Manager console to edit and create a new version of an association\.

 **Note**
 This procedure requires that you have write access to an existing S3 bucket\.
-If you have not used Amazon S3 before, be aware that you will incur charges for using Amazon S3\.
+If you haven't used Amazon S3 before, be aware that you will incur charges for using Amazon S3\.
 For information about how to create a bucket, see [Create a Bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html)\.

 **To edit a State Manager association**